Batman: Curse of the White Knight: Development

-In late September 2018, comic book writer Sean Murphy announced the limited series of comics titled Batman: Curse of the White Knight, as a sequel to Batman: White Knight that ran from October 2017 to May 2018, with both books as part of the Murphyverse's White Knight series.
-During an interview with Graeme McMillan of The Hollywood Reporter, Murphy admitted that he first came up with the idea of creating a sequel to Batman: White Knight when he was writing the script for the eighth and final issue of the series.
+Batman: Curse of the White Knight, a sequel to Batman: White Knight that was released in October 2017, was in development since September 2018, once again written and illustrated by Sean Murphy.
+Both books are part of the Murphyverse's White Knight series.
+Murphy came up with the idea of creating a sequel to Batman: White Knight when he was writing the script for the eighth and final issue of the series.
 Although he did not think he would have another opportunity to write and draw yet another Batman comic book, a continuation was something he did not originally plan, but correctly believed that DC Comics would give him permission to do so at the time.

 Writing

-For Batman: Curse of the White Knight, Murphy wanted to focus on Gotham City's past and how it came about, claiming that because the White Knight series is set in an alternate continuity unrelated to the main DC Universe, the Gotham presented in the books deserved a different origin in comparison to that of its original counterpart usually featured in the mainstream comics.
+For Curse of the White Knight, Murphy wanted to focus on Gotham City's past and how it came about, claiming that because the White Knight series is set in an alternate continuity unrelated to the main DC Universe, the Gotham presented in the books deserved a different origin in comparison to that of its original counterpart usually featured in the mainstream comics.
 Another plot point for the series was how the Wayne family has negatively affected the city throughout history, which he felt would have a detrimental impact on Batman (Bruce Wayne), their latest descendant.
-In early April 2019, Murphy, on coming up with a compelling story for Batman: Curse of the White Knight, explained to IGN: "I wanted to do a historical story about the Waynes in Gotham.
-And talk about how deeply both Batman and Joker are tied to the city.
-Gotham seems to be perpetually cursed by crime–this story talks about that curse, and how it's linked to the founding of Gotham Village in 1665".

-The main antagonist of Batman: Curse of the White Knight is the Jean-Paul Valley incarnation of Azrael, a character who is typically portrayed in the comics as an antihero and ally of Batman.
-In an interview with Paul Shirey of JoBlo.com, when asked what inspired his choice to introduce Azrael to the series, Murphy said: "For Curse of the While Knight, I wanted a villain that was ancient–someone who would not only upend Batman, but the entire Wayne legacy going back to the founding of Gotham.
-Azrael (and the Order of St. Dumas) checked all those boxes.
-I really wanted to get back to basics with Jean-Paul Valley, revive a lot of what made him so cool in the 90s (the fire, the sword, the over-the-top-Bible-stuff)".
+The main antagonist of Curse of the White Knight is the Jean-Paul Valley incarnation of Azrael, a character who is typically portrayed in the comics as an antihero and ally of Batman.
+Murphy said that he wanted a villain who would be a worthy opponent to Bruce Wayne and his family legacy, while also incorporating elements of the character from 1990s, such as his flaming sword.
 As inspiration for his version of Azrael, Murphy based him on John Rambo, giving Azrael a much older age and turning him into a special forces veteran suffering from post-traumatic stress disorder (PTSD), with Murphy feeling this would make Azrael a more compelling and empathetic adversary for Batman than most of his enemies.